Palo Alto PA-SeriesFirewall Implementation, Pricing & Support in Dubai & UAE

 The Application Command Center gives security teams deep, real-time visibility into traffic behaviour, threat patterns, and user activity, all in one dashboard.
 For SOC teams, this replaces hours of log parsing with immediate, actionable context.

-Palo Alto Networks NGFW has been a Gartner Magic Quadrant Leader for over a decade and consistently scores highest for both vision and execution.
+Palo Alto Networks NGFW has been a Gartner Magic Quadrant Leader for over a decade.
 Its architecture was purpose-built for application awareness, an approach that has since been widely imitated but rarely matched at the same depth.

-Who should put Palo Alto Networks on the shortlist
+Who should put Palo Alto PA-Series on the shortlist

 Sizing guide